Page images

 XIII.

-The Bergen bufinefs was well laid,
+The Bergen business was well laid,

-Tho' we paid dear for that design;
+Tho' 'we paid dear for that design;

-Had we not three days parling ftaid,
+Had we not three days parling staid,

-The Dutch fleet there, Charles, had been
+The Dutchofleet there, Charles, had been

 thine: